-U.S. citizens and Green Card holders may establish Colorado residency, and are expected to do so, if possible, since financial aid sources cannot reliably cover non-resident tuition.
+U.S. citizens and Green Card holders should establish Colorado residency to have access to the non-resident tuition rate.
 It takes 12 months (minimum) to establish residency.
 To have your residency status approved, you should:

 - register to vote in Colorado;

 - register your car in Colorado;

 - obtain a Colorado driver's license; and

 - pay taxes as a Colorado resident (and as a non-resident of whatever state you used to live in).